canonical/certification-docs/Policy_Guide-16.04.rst

 to be re-certified.

 Additionally, there are occasional changes that mandate re-certification.
-Anything that fundamentally alters a SUT’s electronic profile requires re-certification.
+Anything that fundamentally alters a SUT's electronic profile requires re-certification.
 This includes, but is not limited to:

 * CPU Family updates (e.g. Haswell -> Broadwell -> Skylake)

 * Memory technology updates (e.g DDR3 to DDR4)

 * Changing an on-board device

-The following things are examples of things that do not require re-certification, again this list is not limited to the following:
+The following are examples of things that do not require re-certification (again, this list is not limited to the following):

 * CPU Speed bumps (e.g. Haswell 1.6GHz -> Haswell 2.4GHz)

-* Memory amount changes (e.g. 4GB to 16GB)
-UNLESS that includes an increase in the number of memory slots physically on the board.
+* Memory amount changes (e.g. 4 GiB to 16 GiB) *unless* that includes an increase in the number of memory slots physically on the board.

 * Adding or removing a PCI optional device such as a RAID or external network controller

 Whenever a question of re-certification comes up, the Certification Team will investigate the situation and make a decision on a case-by-case basis.